-We have already described how Peter Lynch, the investment guru, sees the stock market crash.
-This article shows how another investor, Gairoy R. Newberg, experienced 27 bull markets and 26 bear markets. in loss.
+We have already introduced how the investment guru Peter Lynch sees the stock market crash.
+This article introduces another investment in how big coffee Roy R. Newberg experienced 27 bull markets and 26 bear markets, 68 years without in loss.

-Roy R. Neuberger is a long-lived investment guru.
-He was born in 1903 and died in 2010 at the age of 107.
-He entered the market on the eve of the US stock market crash in 1929.
-He experienced 27 bull markets and 26 bear markets in the 20th century throughout his life.
-During the 68-year investment career, there was no loss in one year.
-Here are just a few of Newberg's ten investment principles for investors.
+Roy R. Newberg is a long-lived investment guru born in 1903 and died in 2010 at the age of 107.
+He entered the market on the eve of the US stock crash in 1929.
+He experienced 27 bull markets and 26 bear markets in the 20th century.
+In his 68-year investment career, he did not suffer losses in one year.
+Here are the top 10 investment principles for Newberg.

 Principle 1: Study yourself.

-The merits of personal character will help the success of the investment.
-Before starting to study the stock, you can first study whether you are suitable for investment by following this list.
+The merits of personal character will help the investment succeed.
+Before starting to study stocks, you can first study whether you are suitable for investment before following the list below.

-1. Look at your temperament.
-Are you a natural speculator or are you less willing to take risks?
+1. Examine your temperament, are you a natural speculator, or are you less willing to take risks?

-2. You need energy and need to be sensitive to numbers.
+2. You need to be energetic and need to be sensitive to numbers.

-3. You must have a strong interest in what you do.
+3. You must be filled with strong interests and hobbies about what you have to do.

 4. Successful investment is based on the flexible use of knowledge and experience.
-It is a good idea to focus on investing in a certain area where you already have specific knowledge.
+It is a good idea to focus on investing in a particular area of your knowledge.

-Neuberger believes that investors should seriously study those who have made great achievements in the investment field.
-Newberg's advice is to learn from these masters rather than follow the trend, benefit from their mistakes and success, and make appropriate adjustments based on your personal personality and circumstances.
+Newberg believes that investors should seriously study the masters who have made great achievements in the investment field.
+Newberg's advice is to learn from these masters, not to follow suit, to benefit from their mistakes and success, and to make appropriate adjustments based on your personal personality and circumstances.

 Principle 3: Be alert to the sheep market.

-This is Newberg's concern for the late 1990s US bull market, the market is vulnerable to the influence of a heavyweight market, can be called "the sheep market."
-A bit like a lamb led by a leader to the slaughterhouse, the vast majority of lambs unconsciously entered the slaughterhouse with the head sheep, sometimes being cut off wool and sometimes losing their lives.
+This is Newberg's concern about the late American bull market in the 1990s.
+The market is extremely vulnerable to the comments of a heavyweight market person and can be called a “goat market”.
+It is a bit like a lamb being led by a leader to a slaughterhouse.
+Most lambs unconsciously enter the slaughterhouse with their heads, sometimes being cut of wool and sometimes losing their lives.

-A large proportion of people on Wall Street are overly concerned about the company's profitability at all times.
-Many researchers have the best trick to predict the company's earnings in the next quarter before others.
-Neuberger believes that profits should be the result of long-term strategies, proper management and timely seizing of opportunities and other comprehensive factors.
+A large part of Wall Street people pay too much attention to the company's profitability every moment.
+Many researchers have the best game to predict the company's earnings in the next quarter.
+Newberg believes that profitability should be the result of a combination of long-term strategy, proper management and timely seizure of opportunities.

-If these factors are properly matched, short-term profitability should not be a major consideration.
-Another advantage of keeping your eyes on the long run is that it will not be attracted by Wall Street's hot spot.
-For example, the car stocks of the 1920s went hot in the bowling stocks of the 1950s, when people thought that every American would become a bowler.
+If these factors are properly matched, short-term profit should not be a major consideration.
+Another benefit of long-term gaze is that it won't be attracted to the hot spots on Wall Street.
+For example, the auto stocks of the 1920s were hot until the 1950s, when people thought that every American would become a bowler.

-Neuberger's point is that the timing may not be everything that determines success or failure, but it is definitely a major factor that determines success or failure.
-Long-term investments that seem to be very good may also cause you to lose a lot if you do not get the right timing.
-In the bull market, it is wise to curb your greed.
-Wall Street has a famous saying: Cows also make money, bears also make money, but pigs do not make money.
+Newberg’s point of view is that timing may not be everything that determines success or failure, but it is definitely a major factor in determining success or failure.
+Long-term investments that look good, if you buy the wrong time, may also cause you to lose a lot.
+In the bull market, it is wise to suppress your greed.
+There is a famous saying on Wall Street: the cow also makes money, the bear also makes money, but the pig can't make money.

-Newberg believes that it should analyze the research company's management, leaders, and the company's historical historical records, and check the company's tangible assets and the cash behind each stock.
-The company's dividend policy also deserves serious investor attention.
-Investors should be careful about so-called “growth stocks," and do not pay a high price for this.
+Newberg believes that the company's management, leaders, the company's historical historical records should be analyzed, and the company's tangible assets and cash behind each share should be checked.
+The company's dividend policy is also worthy of serious attention from investors.
+Investors should be careful about the so-called “growth stocks” and don’t pay too high a price.

-The trick of investing in “growth stocks” is to find them before the company’s products are widely used and the company's share price becomes expensive.
+The trick to investing in “growth stocks” is to discover them before their products are widely used and the company's stock price becomes expensive.

-Principle 7: Do not be obsessed.
-Newberg reminds investors not to put too much emotion into a specific stock.
-Falling in love with a stock can, but before its share price rises soar, then let others love it.
+Principle 7: Don't be obsessed.
+Newberg reminds investors not to devote excessive feelings to a particular stock.
+Falling in love with a stock can be, but before the stock price rises, after the overweight, let others love.

 Principle 8: Investment diversification.

-Neuberger said, "Since 1929, I haven't lost money, although in a few years I'm only balancing my income, I don't earn or lose."
-Diversification, on the one hand, uses hedging to give people more.
-More patience to stick to those stocks that are undervalued, and to reduce the psychological fear of overriding the market.
-On the other hand, of course, it is diversification of investment.
+Newberg said, "Since 1929, I have never lost money.
+Although I have only broken the balance for a few years, I will not make a profit."
+Diversification, on the one hand, using hedging means, people have more Be patient and stick to the undervalued stocks and reduce the psychological fears that plague the market.
+On the other hand, of course, it is diversification.

 Principle 9: Review the situation.

-The so-called "time" and "potential", that is, the trend of the broader market, also refers to the world current affairs outside the stock market.
-Investors do not have to focus on economics.
-Neuberger's experience is that economics is worthless in terms of the stock market.
-You don't need economists to tell you to pay attention to interest rates.
-If you look at interest rates, you can know that low interest rates tell you better than any phenomenon that business conditions are bad.
+The so-called "time" and "potential", that is, the trend of the broader market, also refers to the world affairs outside the stock market.
+Investors don't have to focus on economics.
+Newberg's experience is that economics is not worth the money.
+You don't need an economist to tell you to pay attention to interest rates.
+If you look at interest rates, you can know that low interest rates are better than any phenomenon to tell you that business conditions are bad.

-At the very least, do not be too servile to follow the old, and update your views as new circumstances change.
-Neuberger believes that everyone will make mistakes.
-It is important to realize as quickly as possible the mistakes they make in decision-making.
-In his 68 years of working history on Wall Street, 30% of his time was wrong.
-There is no always right investor in this world unless he is lying.
+At the very least, don't be too enslaved to follow the old rules and update your views as new conditions change.
+Newberg believes that everyone makes mistakes, and it is important to be aware of the mistakes you made in decision-making as soon as possible.
+In his 68-year history of working on Wall Street, 30% of his time was wrong.
+There is no investor in the world who is always right unless he is lying.

-The investment guru summarized ten principles because he was a master of investment.
+The investment master summed up ten principles because he is a master of investment.
 As an ordinary investor, can you stick to one of them?

-Raise the quota of the bud to 50,000, the most complete Raiders, pay attention to: Confidence notes, reply "3" to get.
+The most complete Raiders to increase the amount of flowers to 50,000, pay attention to: financial notes, reply "3" to obtain.